Which One is the Best: the Deebot D7 Connected vs the Roomba 980: Comparison

 iRobot Roomba 980 Review

-- increases its suction power up to 10 times once the robot recognize carpet
+- Increases its suction power up to 10 times once the robot recognize carpeting

-- can be managed by voice commands because of compatibility with Alexa and Google Home
+- Managed by voice commands because of compatibility with Alexa and Google Home

-- with the Virtual Wall included it's easier to manage the robot to work in a specific areas
+- With the Virtual Wall included, it's easier to manage the robot in specific areas

-- keeps getting stuck at the same places
+- Keeps getting stuck in the same places

-- the dustbin capacity is small making it getting full after each cleaning process
+- Dustbin capacity is small making it full after each cleaning process

 Neato Botvac D7 Connected Review

-- the app allows creating virtual walls as much as you'd like
+- App allows creating virtual walls as much as you'd like

-- its cleaning brushes perform well on bare floor and carpeting surface
+- Cleaning brushes perform well on bare floors and carpeting

-- strong suction power collect dust, dirt and small debris
+- Strong suction power collects dust, dirt, and small debris

-- made of high-quality plastic that is not durable to scratches
+- Made of high-quality plastic that is not scratch resistant

-Both are coming with smart technology that helps to navigate around, create a map and build the most efficient path of cleaning.
+Both come with smart technology that helps it navigate around, create a map, and build the most efficient cleaning path.

-Both have the strong suction power that provides picking up dust and dirt on carpets and hardwood floors.
-Neato and Roomba are compatible with Alexa and Google Home can be controlled via the apps or voice commands.
+Both have strong suction power that provides good pick up of dust and dirt on carpets and hardwood floors.
+The Neato and the Roomba are compatible with Alexa and Google Home and thus can be controlled via app or voice commands.

-Roomba 980 has the Dual Virtual Wall in the box while Neato app allows creating a virtual wall, needless to say, that almost all robots from Neato have magnetic stripes that keep devices from the place it shouldn't go.
+The Roomba 980 has the Dual Virtual Wall in the box while the Neato app allows creating a virtual wall.
+Needless to say, almost all robots from Neato have magnetic stripes that keep their devices from places they shouldn't go.

-Neither of them does thick carpets and rugs.
-If you have one of those in your place - expect your home assistant getting stuck.
-Fairly to notice, there is no robot vacuum on the market that would be able to clean high-pile carpets.
+Neither of them do thick carpets and rugs.
+If you have them in your place, expect your home assistant to get stuck.
+There is no robot vacuum on the market that is able to clean high-pile carpets.

 What is different?

-Rubber rollers Roomba 980 come with are tangle-free that doesn't need to get rid of hair after every cleaning session.
-On the other hand, Neato's Spiral Combo brushes were designed for multi-flooring surfaces doing a good job of picking things up.
+The rubber rollers that come with the Roomba 980 are tangle-free.
+You don't need to get rid of hair after every cleaning session.
+On the other hand, Neato's Spiral Combo brushes are designed for multi-flooring surfaces and do a good job of picking things up.

-All the Neato's robots come with the D-shape for better corners cleaning and because of the shape, the machines get stuck in tight places.
-As well as Roomba 980 get stuck though.
+All Neato's robots come with the D-shape for better corner cleaning; and because of the shape, the machines get stuck in tight places.
+The Roomba 980 gets stuck too.

-Neato has a larger dustbin capacity.
-However, either Neato and Roomba's dust box is full of dust after one cleaning session so it needed emptying.
+The Neato has a larger dustbin capacity.
+However, both the Neato’s and the Roomba's dust boxes are full of dust after one cleaning session, so they needed emptying.

-If you have a big house be ready to wait before your robot vacuum will finish its job (we are talking about both machines here).
-With the recharge & resume function the device cleans in about an hour, then gets recharge which takes some time too, returns to finish its session which also takes some time.
+If you have a big house, get ready to wait before your robot vacuum finishes its job (we are talking about both machines here).
+With the recharge & resume function, the devices clean in about an hour, then recharge which takes some time.
+They then return to finish their session, which also takes some time.

-Is it good or bad?
-Thanks to the app both robots have your home assistant could do its job while you're away, so who cares?
+Are they good or bad?
+Thanks to the app, both robots have your home assistant do its job while you're away, so who cares?

-Lastly - the price.
-Roomba 980 is $100 more expensive than Neato D7 Connected.
-You can get the Roomba on Amazon for about $900, while Neato costs around $800.
+Lastly - there is the price.
+The Roomba 980 is $100 more expensive than the Neato D7 Connected.
+You can get the Roomba on Amazon for about $900, while the Neato will cost around $800.